PostHog/posthog.com/contents/tutorials/filter-session-recordings.md

 ![search for recording events](../images/tutorials/session-recordings/filter-events-session-recording.png)

-Searching for actions or events in PostHog is similar to building a query in PostHog insights — all you have to do is use the filter builder on the left of the screen to define what sort of actions or events you’re looking for.
+Searching for actions or events in PostHog is similar to building a query in insights — use the filter builder on the left of the screen to define what sort of actions or events you’re looking for.
 Once you have filtered the recordings to a smaller, more relevant list then you can search within individual recordings to find the specific moment when an event occurs.
 In fact, there are a few ways to find the specific event you’re looking for!

 ![global filter off](../images/tutorials/session-recordings/recording-filter-off.png)

-The easiest way to focus in on a particular action that you’ve created a filter for is to use the toggle labeled ‘Only show matching events’.
-This will remove all events which don’t match your global filter from both the timeline and the event list, changing the view from the above, to the below.
+The easiest way to focus on a particular action that you filtered for is to use the toggle labeled ‘Only show matching events’.
+This removes all events which don’t match your global filter from both the timeline and the event list, changing the view from the above, to the below.

 ![global filter on](../images/tutorials/session-recordings/recording-filter-on.png)